openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

   * OPTIONAL.
 This parameter enables RP Metadata to be passed in a single, self-contained parameter.
 The value is a JSON object containing RP Registration Metadata values.
 The client metadata parameter value is represented in an OAuth 2.0 request as a UTF-8 encoded JSON object.

 * `client_metadata_uri`
   * OPTIONAL.
 This parameter enables RP Registration Metadata to be passed by reference, rather than by value.
 The `request_uri` value is a URL referencing a resource containing a RP Registration Metadata Object.
 The scheme used in the `client_metadata_uri` value MUST be https.
-The `request_uri` value MUST be reachable by the AS.
+The `client_metadata_uri` value MUST be reachable by the AS.

 If one of these parameters is used, the other MUST NOT be used in the same request.